mdn/content/files/en-us/web/api/window/querylocalfonts/index.md

 - `options` {{optional_inline}}
   - : Contains optional configuration parameters.
 Currently only one property is defined:
     - `postscriptNames`
-      - : An array of font postscript names.
-If this is specified, only fonts with postscript names matching those in the array will be included in the results.
+      - : An array of font PostScript names.
+If this is specified, only fonts with PostScript names matching those in the array will be included in the results.

 ### Return value